mSkarbinska/image-compressing-backend/README.md

-# Image compressing service
+# Image compression service
 ## Description
+This project demonstrates how to build and dockerize scalable image compressing service.
-This project consists of a compressing API built with Node.js and a Python worker for file processing.
+It consists of a compressing API built with Node.js and a Python worker for file processing.
 The communication between the API and the worker is established using Redis queues and topics. \
 For storing images and their compressed versions, the API uses free tier alternative to Amazon S3 - [Cloudinary](https://cloudinary.com/).
+Images data is stored in MongoDB.
+Nginx is used as a reverse proxy for the API.
 ## Requirements
 - [Node.js](https://nodejs.org/en/)
 - [Python 3.8](https://www.python.org/downloads/release/python-380/)